Cyclist groups seek to delay demolition of old Nice Bridge over Potomac - NewsBreak

 The replacement bridge will include four 12-foot-wide lanes with 2-foot shoulders, a significant expansion compared to the historic bridge’s two lanes with no shoulders.
 The new bridge will have all-electronic cashless tolling, a barrier-separated median between west- and eastbound lanes, and 2-foot shoulders allowing for taller ships to pass beneath its 135-foot clearance.

-The former Virginia delegate recently wrote to Gov. Glenn Youngkin and members of his cabinet about considering a partnership but said he felt like “Cinderella rushing towards midnight and trying to save this bridge before it’s too late.”
+The former lawmaker recently wrote to Virginia Gov. Glenn Youngkin (R) and members of his cabinet about considering a partnership but said he felt like “Cinderella rushing towards midnight and trying to save this bridge before it’s too late.”

-According to Maryland Matters , Virginia and King George previously considered taking over the old bridge but never pursued it.
+Virginia and King George County previously considered taking over the old bridge but never pursued it.

 The groups discussed the cost of regular inspection and maintenance, potential issues with marine navigation due to the alignment of the piers, and permit issues due to federal requirements within the National Environmental Policy Act.

-A representative from the King George County Administration Office directed the Mercury to VDOT for questions.
+A representative from the King George County Administration Office directed inquiries to VDOT for questions.

 However, despite the lack of interest in taking over the structure, Brickley said Virginia residents have strong interest in the bridge’s future.